Archie Robertson (footballer): Club

-Robertson joined Clyde from Junior side Rutherglen Glencairn in 1947, on a part-time basis as he continued his studies towards a degree in chemistry.
-He spent the next 14 seasons with the Bully Wee, during which time he experienced relegation on three occasions, although he also helped the side win the Division Two title twice, in 1951–52 and 1956–57.
+Robertson joined Clyde from Junior side Rutherglen Glencairn in 1947 on a part-time basis, as he continued his studies towards a degree in chemistry.
+He spent the next 14 seasons with the Bully Wee, during which time he experienced relegation on three occasions.
+More positively, he also helped the side win the Division Two title twice, in 1951–52 and 1956–57.

 Robertson also enjoyed success with Clyde in the Scottish Cup.
 In the 1955 final he scored Clyde's equalising goal direct from a corner kick in the 88th minute, forcing a 1–1 draw with Celtic.
 Clyde went on to win the replay 1–0 with a goal by Tommy Ring.
 He also played in the 1958 Cup final when Clyde defeated Hibernian 1–0.

 He eventually left the club when signed by Morton for £1,000 in the autumn of his career.
-A teammate was Allan McGraw who stated that he "Learnt a lot" from Robertson.
+A teammate was Allan McGraw, who stated that he "learnt a lot" from Robertson.
 He spent two seasons in Greenock before retiring in 1963.

 International

-In the 1950s, Robertson along with Harry Haddock, and Tommy Ring, were three of 49 junior players to later earn full international honours for that decade.
+In the 1950s, Robertson along with Harry Haddock and Tommy Ring were three of 49 junior players to later earn full international honours for that decade.

-While with Clyde, Robertson earned 5 caps for the Scotland national football team and played in the 1958 FIFA World Cup in Sweden.
+While with Clyde, Robertson earned five caps for the Scotland national football team and played in the 1958 FIFA World Cup in Sweden.
 He also earned selection for the Scottish League representative side on two occasions.

 Manager

 Robertson began a managerial career with Second Division Cowdenbeath in 1964 and spent three and a half mid-table seasons with the Blue Brazil.
-In January 1968 he succeeded Davie White as manager of old club Clyde but was not able to replicate White's 1966-67 third-place finish as Clyde's league form gradually declined in the late 1960s and early 1970s.
-They eventually experienced relegation in the 1971–72 season and despite leading his team to the Second Division title the following campaign, Robertson ended his association with the club in 1973.
+In January 1968, he succeeded Davie White as manager of old club Clyde but was not able to replicate White's 1966-67 third-place finish as Clyde's league form gradually declined in the late 1960s and early 1970s.
+They eventually experienced relegation in the 1971–72 season and, despite leading his team to the Second Division title the following campaign, Robertson ended his association with the club in 1973.
 His final footballing role was as Tottenham Hotspur's Scottish scout.